Aastrup (manor house): Eichel family, 17361806

-In 1803, the stamhus was dissolved with royal approval.
-In 1806, was then purchased by Ulrik Christian Von Schmidten In 1809, Johan Bartholin Eichel purchased another manor, Svanholm, but sold it again in 1813.
+On 13 May 1803, Johan Bartholin Eichel was granted permission to dissolve the stamhus.
+It was replaced by the Bartholin Eichels Fideikommis, a bounded capital of 90,000 Danish eigsdaler.
+In 1805, Aastrup was sold to Ulrik Christian Von Schmidten.
+In 1809, Johan Bartholin Eichel purchased another manor, Svanholm, but sold it again in 1813.

-Ulrik Christian Von Schmidten's interest in Aastrup was purely speculative.
-He was known as the "manor butcher" (herregårdsslagteren) due to the large number of manors that he bought, alone or with partners, only to divide them into smaller farms and sell them again shortly thereafter.
+Ulrik Christian Von Schmidten was colloquially known as the "manor butcher" (herregårdsslagteren) due to the large number of manors that he bought, alone or with partners, with the intention of breaking them up in smaller farms and sell them again.